Fingerboard (skateboard)

-A fingerboard is a scaled-down replica of a skateboard or snowboard that a person "rides" with their fingers, rather than their feet.
+A fingerboard is a scaled-down replica of a skateboard or snowboard that a person uses with their fingers, rather than their feet.

-A fingerboard is typically 100 mm long with width ranging from 26 to 34 mm, with graphics, trucks and plastic or ball-bearing wheels, like a skateboard.
+A fingerboard is typically 96 mm long with width ranging from 26 to 36 mm, with graphics, trucks and plastic ball-bearing wheels, like a skateboard.
 A fingerboard can be used to do traditional skateboarding tricks, such as an ollie and kickflip.

 History

 Fingerboards first existed as homemade finger toys in the late 1960s and later became a novelty attached to keychains in many skate shops.